CheckOut

 Frequently-Asked Questions

-How do Woodcraft cabinets compare with brand name lines like Merillat or Kraftmaid?
+How do Woodcraft kitchen and bath cabinets compare with brand name lines?

-Woodcraft cabinets are built with solid wood, not veneered particleboard or synthetic MDF like most other builder-grade brands.
+Woodcraft cabinets are built with solid wood, not veneered particleboard or synthetic MDF like many other builder-grade brands sold at local home improvement stores.
 The doors and face frames are entirely solid wood while the rest of the cabinet is solid cabinet-grade plywood.
 As a result, they can be finished with any custom stain, paint, or glaze.
-Not only are Woodcraft cabinets better, they are also less expensive than the name brands because you don't have to pay for the marketing expenses and retail prices at stores like Home Depot and Lowes.
-You can't do better than higher quality at a lower price!
+Not only are Woodcraft cabinets made of high-quality materials, but you can customize the sizes and options, unlike most stock cabinet lines.

-It depends on how fancy you want to get.
+It depends.
 A wood stain and a polyurethane finish can be applied with just a brush or roller.
 They can also be painted in solid colors and finished off with polyurethane for protection.
-However, applying a glaze to provide a custom faux finish takes skill and practice.
+However, it can take several coats, with light sanding in between, to get a good smooth surface.
+And applying a glaze for a custom faux finish takes skill and practice.
 If you are willing to learn, you will be able to create all kinds of dramatic effects.
 For the best looking cabinets, consider buying a professional-quality "low-pressure high-volume" sprayer.
 This will deliver a superior smooth finish with no brush or roller marks when painting or applying polyurethane.
-Click here for instructions on applying stain.
+Click for instructions on applying stain.

-It does require some physical strength to lift wall cabinets into place and the ability to use a drill.
-However, one person can do the job by attaching a 1x1 inch piece of lumber to the wall and building another support to hold the cabinet in place.
+The most difficult part of installing kitchen cabinets is lifting the wall cabinets into place and aligning them properly.
+This usually requires two people, but one person can do the job by attaching a 1x1 inch piece of lumber to the wall and building another support to hold the cabinet in place.
 Otherwise, it just takes time to make sure everything is level and plumb and screwed into the wall studs.
 For complete instructions, click here.
-I know they work because I've done it myself.
-Click here for complete instructions.
+Click here for kitchen cabinet installation instructions.

-We do not install cabinets ourselves, but can refer you to someone local who would be willing to install them for you.
+We do not install cabinets ourselves, so you will need to find a local contractor who is willing to do the work.

 Can I have someone design my cabinet layout?

-While we are not available to make visits to your home and take accurate measurements, let us know if you have any questions about how to plan your layout.
+We are not available to make visits to your home, take accurate measurements, or prepare a layout.
+However, let us know if you need assistance and have any questions about how to plan your layout.
 Try browsing through home decorating magazines or the pages on this site for ideas.
 Your cabinets can be custom built to virtually any size you need, and you can accessorize as well, so the possibilities are almost endless.

 Can I use kitchen cabinets to build a home office?